 This neighbourhood plan is compatible with EU obligations and has included an Equalities Impact Assessment within its Basic Conditions Statement.
 The policies within this plan have been prepared with due care and consideration to ensure they are compatible with EU obligations and the neighbourhood plan has been screened by Shropshire Council for SEA.
-The screening reports confirmed that neither SEA or HRA were required.
+The screening response confirmed that SEA is not required.
+There are no sites that would make the Habitat Regulation apply.